arun993/typescript-tutorial/README.md

-# ⚡️Register IP On Story and Resiter Music 🎶 on Story
+# ⚡️Register IP On Story and Register Music 🎶 on Story

 ### Get Started

-   First of all Open any Ubunbtu Terminal:
+   First of all Open any Ubuntu Terminal:

 1. Install the dependencies: